Generlate/model_generator/contributing.md

 Anyone may participate in peer review which is expressed by comments in the pull request.
 Typically reviewers will review the code for obvious errors, as well as test out the patch set and opine on the technical merits of the patch.
 Repository maintainers take into account the peer review when determining if there is consensus to merge a pull request.

-Maintainers reserve the right to weigh the opinions of peer reviewers using common sense judgement and also may weight based on meritocracy: Those that have demonstrated a deeper commitment and understanding towards EelBlue (over time) or have clear domain expertise may naturally have more weight, as one would expect in all walks of life.
+Maintainers reserve the right to weigh the opinions of peer reviewers using common sense judgement and also may weight based on meritocracy: Those that have demonstrated a deeper commitment and understanding towards Generlate (over time) or have clear domain expertise may naturally have more weight, as one would expect in all walks of life.

 # Copyright
-By contributing to this repository, you agree to license your work under the [Apach-2.0 license](https://github.com/EelBlue/EelBlue/blob/main/License), unless specified otherwise.
+By contributing to this repository, you agree to license your work under the [Apach-2.0 license](https://github.com/Generlate/Generlate/blob/main/License), unless specified otherwise.
 Any work contributed where you are not the original author must contain its license header with the original author(s) and source.